youngmin1205/LightHouse-Labs_Code-Challenge/README.md

 Okay, let's get our lighthouse actually doing some work!
 As the lighthouse keeper, sometimes you'll need to shine the light directly on a particular cell in the grid, to alert passing ships to a danger there.

 Your job is to write a function called lightCell() that takes in the coordinates in the form of 'A3' or 'J9' and returns the contents of that specific cell.
 (Ex: lightCell('B4'); would return "")

+**Challenge #7**

+In the area where the lighthouse is watching, the grid, there are many rocks which ships would need to avoid.
+Rocks are indicated with the ^ symbol on the grid.

+Write a function called isRock() which will take in a coordinate in the form of 'C7' and return a true or a false boolean value depending on whether there is a rock in that cell or not.
+(Example: isRock('D1'); would return true)